This post may contain affiliate links. Please read our disclosure policy.

 Make the Sloppy Jane Mixture:

-• Add the onion, bell pepper, and garlic and cook, stirring, until tender, about 3 minutes.
+• Heat the oil in a large skillet over medium-high heat.
+Add the onions, bell peppers, and garlic, and cook, stirring, until tender, about 3 minutes.

 • When the potatoes are done, remove from the oven and let cool enough to handle.
 Carve a slit at the top of each potato and using a fork, fluff the inside of the potato.
-Top with the sloppy jane mix, serve and enjoy!
+Top with the sloppy jane mix, serve, and enjoy!

 Nutrition